shravnr/pim-matrix-multiplication/README.md

 Graph 3: Execution time vs No. of PIM units for a given matrix size

-Tool flow- RTL implementation in SystemVerilog -> Simulation in VCS (PIM), Gem5 Simulation (normal CPU)
+Tool flow- RTL implementation in SystemVerilog with Dynamic allocation (scaling) -> Simulation in VCS (PIM) -> Full RTL Implementation of CPU for comparison

 Date of Completion- 1st May 2025